We have teamed up with Principal PASS Consultant Eddie Regan to discuss contract management, asking him key questions about the process.

 What is Contract Management?

-Contract management is the process of creating, executing and analysing tenders to maximize their performance, while reducing financial risk.
+Contract management is the process of creating, executing and analysing tenders to maximise their performance while reducing financial risk.

-Although this sounds intuitive, the contract management process is often overlooked by public sector buyers who fail to dedicate the time and resources needed to implement proper procedures.
+Although this sounds intuitive, the process is often overlooked by public sector buyers who fail to dedicate the time and resources needed to implement proper procedures.

 Principal PASS Consultant Eddie Regan explained: “Contracts are often awarded in sections; buyers look at quick fixes, as opposed to looking at the entire lifecycle of the contract and asking: ‘what are we trying to achieve?’”

 This oversight is often the result of overworked departments tacking contract management onto their employees’ already full workloads.

 Mr Regan said: “Often the person who is pinned as a contract manager has too many tasks they are juggling and they can’t contract manage in the real sense.”

 Worse still – he added – is when buyers leave contract management to their suppliers.

 He explained: “Too often contracts are awarded and then focus is lost, so the supplier is the one who ends up managing them, meaning that buyers are not keeping track of their audits and can’t use this information in the future when trying to develop their contracts.”

 Contract development is the process by which buyers can review and analyse their project’s documentation, weighing up its total spend against its benefits.
 Buyers can then use this data to revise the contract when it comes up for renewal and generate efficiencies.